-WARNING: It is not recommended to use concert attachment expension of the sensor can cause

-WARNING: It is not recommended to use sensor attachment accessories on patients who exhibit allergic reactions to adhesive tapes.
-It is not recommended to use the Contact Gel on patients who exhibit allergic reactions.
+WARNING: Ensure the sensor is applied correctly.
+Incorrect application of the sensor can cause incorrect measurements.
+WARNING: It is not recommended to use sensor attachment accessories on patients who exhibit

 Note: A good, hermetically sealed contact between the sensor and the skin is essential for TC monitoring!